Camp Fire (2018): Recovery

 The first two building permits were reissued for Paradise after almost five months on March 28, 2019.
-Local public policymakers want to promote rebuilding with higher standards for fire-resistant construction, upgraded infrastructure, and using the recommended 2009 redesigns for enhanced fire safety, which included expanded road capacity to increase evacuation capacity and to provide better access for emergency equipment.
-The first Certificate of Occupancy was awarded in July 2019.
+Local public policymakers wanted to promote rebuilding with higher standards for fire-resistant construction, upgraded infrastructure, and using the recommended 2009 redesigns for enhanced fire safety, which included expanded road capacity to increase evacuation capacity and to provide better access for emergency equipment.
+The first Certificate of Occupancy was granted in July 2019.

 The Paradise Seventh-day Adventist church was completely destroyed, as was part of its adjacent academy.
 Estimates were that at least 600 homes of Adventist Health employees in Paradise had been destroyed.
 When power was restored to the site, the church began providing free potable water to neighbors.
 Other places of worship were also destroyed, including Our Savior Lutheran Church, Ridge Presbyterian Church, Paradise Church of Christ, First Assembly of God, Craig Memorial Congregational Church, Paradise Foursquare, New Life Apostolic Church, Paradise Pentecostal Church of God, and Community Church of the Brethren.
 A Church of Jesus Christ of Latter-Day Saints (LDS) meetinghouse and a Center for Spiritual Living were also destroyed.

 A community interfaith memorial was held on February 8, 2019, at the Paradise Performing Arts Center.
 The event was their grand re-opening since the Camp Fire.
 Over a dozen faith traditions offered a free celebration of life for the lives lost in the Camp Fire.
 The event was broadcast by Action News Now, NBC attended by 800+ Butte County community members.
 The event, which promoted healing, unity, and a time for the community to reconnect was sponsored by the Chico Area Interfaith Council.
 Families received remembrance gifts, and there was prayer, two choirs, piano, and a tribute to each individual who lost their life.
-The memorial was hosted by Linda Watkins-Bennett and Grammy Award-winning singer-songwriter Red Grammer performed his song called, "We're Made of Love", which was written for the memorial.
+The memorial was hosted by Linda Watkins-Bennett and singer-songwriter Red Grammer performed his song "We're Made of Love", which was written for the memorial.

-As of late 2023, the population of Paradise was estimated at one third of its pre-fire levels, with an average of 600 new homes being built each year.
+By late 2023, the population of Paradise was estimated at one third of its pre-fire levels.
+2,464 homes had been rebuilt, which was roughly 32% of the number of homes that had been there pre-fire.
+An average of 600 new homes were being built each year.
+Paradise was the fastest growing city in California.
+Residents noted changes in the landscape, with the loss of tree cover improving visibiity of the night sky.
+A new high school was built, but businesses and commercial enterprises were slower to return to the town.

-Conspiracy theory

-A conspiracy theory espoused by U.S. Representative Marjorie Taylor Greene claims that the fire was caused by a Jewish Space Laser.
+In an effort to improve fire safety an emergency siren system was installed, new powerlines were placed underground, and 70,000 dead and hazardous trees were removed.
+Despite these and other improvements, the town is still considered at high risk for fire.
+Many residents continue to suffer from PTSD and worsened breathing due to smoke inhalation.